masasakano/music_i18n/README.md

 1. In the model file of *Target* (`/app/models/target.rb`), adds a line (maybe at the top though anywhere is acceptable): `include Anchorable`
 2. Run (at your shell): `bin/rails generate controller targets/anchorings --no-helper` which will generate
    * This generates a template Controller and test files, along with the directory like `/app/controllers/targets/`
-   * In fact, instead you can just manually create new directories and copy and paste the files, changing the file names appropriately, of 1 Controller, 1 controller test, and many views from respective template files from another model like `/app/controllers/events/anchorings_controller.rb` and `test/controllers/events/anchorings_controller_test.rb` and `/app/views/events/anchorings/`
+   * In fact, instead you can just manually create new directories and copy and paste the files, changing the file names appropriately, of 1 Controller, 1 controller test, and many views from respective template files from another model like `/app/controllers/musics/anchorings_controller.rb` and `test/controllers/musics/anchorings_controller_test.rb` and `/app/views/musics/anchorings/` Each of them contains only a few lines, which require to be modified according to your target class name.
 3. Edit your route file `/config/routes.rb` , adding the following lines (replacing *:targets* according to your class name).
 Rails-generate does not automatically modify the route for the nested resources.

    ```ruby